wireless-intelligence-lab/DeepVerse6G-matlab/docs/pages/dataset/commands.rst

 Image
 =====

-The RGB camera image data is activated with :attr:dv.camera.
+The RGB camera image data is activated with :attr:`dv.camera`.
 If this parameter is ``0``, the image fields will not be available.

 .. attribute:: dataset{s}.bsi.image